Jean-Christoffer/Jean-Christoffer/README.md

 <h1 align="center">Hi 👋, I'm Jean</h1>
 <h3 align="center">Studying Front-end development</h3>

-- 📄 About me **I used to work as a social worker but decided to take a leap into programming, which has turned into a passion.**

 - 🌱 I’m currently learning **JavaScript, TypeScript & React**

 <h3 align="left">Connect with me:</h3>